Richard1688Sun/ARM32CPU/README.md

 |           `mem_w_en`            |    memory     |     ram     |                    enable memory write                     |
 |           `w_en_ldr`            | ldr_writeback |   regfile   |          enable writeback to regfile for LDR port          |

-### Stages
+## Stages

 ### Pipeline Unit:
 The basic building for each stage of the pipeline.
 This modules holds the instructions for each stage and also decodes it as output.
 Also can be used to stall the pipeline if necessary through `sel_stall` signal.
+It also holds a designated `branch_val` for when the instruction was created.

 For memory stage, it has an extra part used for squashing instructions if `branch_val != branch_ref`.
 In such case, the instruction fed into the decoder will be NOP effectively squashing the instruction.

+### Memory Stage:
+**Control Hazards**: Handles control hazards by squashing instructions when `branch_val != branch_ref`.
+In such case, the instruction fed into the decoder will be NOP effectively squashing the instruction. `branch_ref_global` is stored within this unit.
+It's next value(`branch_ref_next`) with either be `~branch_ref_global` if the current instrction is a branch and that branch is taken or `branch_ref_global` otherwise. `branch_ref_next` will be loaded into `branch_ref_global` the following clock cycle.

 ## IDecoder
 Combinational logic that decodes the 32-bit ARM instruction into their respective fields.
 Also translates instructions into custom 7-bit opcode